johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-05-azure-static-web-app-deploy-previews-with-azure-devops/index.md

 tags: [Azure Static Web Apps, azure devops, Netlify deploy previews]
 image: ./title-image.png
 hide_table_of_contents: false
+description: 'This post describes a pull request deployment preview mechanism for Azure Static Web Apps inspired by the Netlify offering.'
 ---

 I love [Netlify deploy previews](https://www.netlify.com/products/deploy-previews/).
 This post implements a pull request deployment preview mechanism for Azure Static Web Apps in the context of Azure DevOps which is very much inspired by the Netlify offering.